-If you work at a news or media organization, chances are you’re beginning to see the advantages and efficiencies that drones can add to your operations.
+If you work at a news or media organization, chances are you’re beginning to see the advantages and efficiencies that drones can add to your workflow of operations.
 In the past months, I’ve spoken to representatives from dozens of traditional and digital news agencies who are eager to incorporate the technology into their toolkits.

 Besides the regulatory issues, which we’ve covered in previous articles, one challenge that you may face is figuring out how to fit drones into a well-established content workflow.
 Let’s take a look at some of these hurdles and how to navigate the early phases of a drone program so that you can enjoy the advantages of being an early adopter, with fewer of the headaches.